 In an interview with leading Belgian marketing magazine Pub Brian Solis was asked about the main difference between the ‘Like’ button on Facebook and other direct response triggers.
-The interview, done at the occasion of the Brian Solis Social Business Sessions on June 28th 2012, makes us reflect on the relevance of a Like for business.

 Although it might seem a simple question for social media practitioners and others, it reminded me of studies I often see, calculating the value of a Facebook fan or even a “Like.”

 Some businesses have tried to monetize fans and “likers” by isolating the relationship a company has with them from the relationship with ‘non-fans’, and comparing the (business) relationship with both.
 Although there are probably differences between fans and non-fans, such calculations make no sense.

 There are many reasons why people become fans or “like” a brand: promotions, coupons and rebates (the main reason), an existing business relationship, peer pressure, doing someone a favor, an existing emotional bond, etc.

 In fact, as Olivier Blanchard said at a recent Fusion Marketing Experience event, as long as there is no revenue, direct (sales, cost savings,…) or indirect (e.g. the impact on brand metrics), the value of a fan is negative.
 It costs money to maintain a Facebook presence and we often even spend money to acquire fans and ‘likes’.

 However, as Brian Solis says in the interview, “Facebook’s Like button is often confused as an ‘Opt In’ by marketers.”

 Brian Solis: “All too frequently people who have clicked the Like button are thought of as a captive community where customers have opted in to engagement.
 The difference between Like and other direct response triggers is that the Like is an act of fleeting value that must be earned over and over again.”